 Use rewards points to exactly top off an account: Most other transferable points programs require transfers in 1,000 point chunks.
 This can make it difficult to exactly top off an account when you need an odd number of miles.
 Marriott lets you transfer exact mile amounts over 1,000.
 For example, if you need 1,001 airline miles, you can get exactly that by transferring 3,003 points.

 Watch for hotel to airline transfer bonuses: Airlines occasionally offer bonuses when you transfer points from hotel programs.
-Since Marriott/SPG is a hotel program it usually qualifies.
+Since Marriott is a hotel program it usually qualifies.

 Current transfer bonuses